 - Whether your home has certain security features

-Everyone who has a homeowners insurance policy automatically has hazard insurance, but this type of coverage is more valuable to homeowners in certain locations.
+All standard homeowners policies include hazard insurance, but this type of coverage may be more valuable to homeowners in certain locations.
 Specifically, homeowners in states that face a high risk of natural disasters are more likely to file a hazard insurance claim.